springwolf/springwolf.github.io/docs/configuration/customizing.md

 ## `AsyncApiCustomizer` - Full AsyncAPI document

 By implementing the `AsyncApiCustomizer`, the AsyncAPI document can be modified after Springwolf has done all the scanning and has built the document.
-It is the final interception point before the document is available to the user.
+It's the final interception point before the document is available to the user.

 For example, the title can be adjusted - although this should be done through the configuration:
 ```java